vidyar/docs-1/sources/config.rst

 - COMMIT : Commit id that is being built and tested

+- COMPARE_URL : A link to GitHub/BitBucket's comparision view for the push

 - DEBIAN_FRONTEND : noninteractive

 - JOB_ID : id of job in Shippable

 - LANG : en_US.UTF-8

+- LAST_SUCCESSFUL_BUILD_TIMESTAMP : Timestamp of the last successful build in seconds.
+This will be set to **false** for the first build or for the build with no prior successful builds

 - LC_ALL : en_US.UTF-8